 - A. Maximum Parking: To minimize excessive areas of pavement which detracts from the aesthetics of the Township and contributes to high rates of stormwater runoff, this Ordinance establishes a maximum number of parking spaces for each use.
 There are no minimum parking requirements.
 The Planning Commission may grant an increase of up to twenty five (25) percent of the maximum number of parking spaces if: - 1.
 The applicant can demonstrate to the Planning Commission's satisfaction the additional parking is necessary based on documented evidence of actual use or anticipated demand. - 2.
 The increase in parking will have no undue burden on neighboring property owners and/or natural features. - 3.
-In granting a request to exceed the maximum number of parking spaces, the additional spaces shall be constructed of pervious pavement, pavers, or similar pervious material acceptable to the Planning Commission. - B. Calculating Parking Requirements: The following rules shall be applied when calculating the maximum number parking spaces: - 1.
+In granting a request to exceed the maximum number of parking spaces, the additional spaces shall be constructed of pervious pavement, pavers, or similar pervious material acceptable to the Planning Commission. - B. Calculating Parking Maximums: The following rules shall be applied when calculating the maximum number parking spaces: - 1.
 Measurements based on square feet shall be calculated by Usable Floor Area as defined in this Ordinance. - 2.
 The number of employees shall be based on the maximum number needed for the largest shift. - 3.
-Requirements based on the number of seats shall use a measurement of twenty four (24) inches of bench or pew space or twenty (25) square feet of floor as one seat. - 4.
-Occupancy shall mean legal occupancy as determined by the fire department or other authorized agency. - C. Use Not Specified: The maximum number of parking spaces for uses not specified shall be determined by the Planning Commission.
+Requirements based on the number of individual seats shall use a measurement of twenty four (24) inches of bench or pew space or twenty (25) square feet of floor as one seat. - 4.
+Occupancy shall mean legal occupancy as determined by the fire department or other authorized agency. - 5.
+Parking spaces incorporated into a garage shall not count towards the maximum number of off-street parking spaces permitted.

+C. Use Not Specified: The maximum number of parking spaces for uses not specified shall be determined by the Planning Commission.